stv-emile/llvm-internals/cmake_craig_scott/Fundamentals/chp5-variables.md

 ```sh
 set(varName value...
 CACHE type "docstring" [FORCE])
 ```
-- the docstring can be empty -  its a documentation string used only by GUI.
+- the `docstring` can be empty -  its a documentation string used only by GUI.
 - The type is used mostly to improve the user experience in GUI tools.

-The type must be :
+The `type` must be :
-  - BOOL: a boolean on/off value == checkbox in GUI.
+  - `BOOL`: a boolean on/off value == checkbox in GUI.
           [ON/OFF, TRUE/FALSE, 1/0 etc.](Section 6.1.1, “Basic Expressions”)

-  - FILEPATH: a path to a file on disk ==  a file dialog to the user in GUI.
+  - `FILEPATH`: a path to a file on disk ==  a file dialog to the user in GUI.

-  - PATH:  a path to a file on disk == dialog that selects a directory in GUI.
+  - `PATH`:  a path to a file on disk == dialog that selects a directory in GUI.

-  - STRING: an arbitrary string == a single-line text edit widget in GUI.
+  - `STRING`: an arbitrary string == a single-line text edit widget in GUI.

-  - INTERNAL: not intended to be made available to the user - Not shown by GUI.
+  - `INTERNAL`: not intended to be made available to the user - Not shown by GUI.

 >[!Important]
-> Setting a boolean cache variable is a common need.
+> Setting a **boolean cache variable** is a common need.
 > CMake provides a separate command for it. equivalent commands
 > `option(optVar helpString [initialValue])` by default initialValue is OFF
 > `set(optVar initialValue CACHE BOOL helpString)`
 > [Little difference](Section 5.5, “Potentially Surprising Behavior Of Variables”)

 Difference between normal and cache variable.
-- cahe: set() command will only overwrite a cache variable if the FORCE keyword is present.
+- cache: set() command will only overwrite a cache variable if the FORCE keyword is present.
 - normal: set() command will always overwrite a pre-existing value.

 ## 5.4.
 Scope Blocks
-- Cache variables have global scope, so they are always accessible.
+- **Cache variables have global scope, so they are always accessible.**
 - non-cache variable’s scope is the CMakeLists.txt file in which the variable is defined. often called the directory scope.
-- Subdirectories and functions inherit variables from their parent scope.
+- **Subdirectories and functions inherit variables from their parent scope.**

 (>CMake 3.25)
 `block()` and `endblock()`   commands can be used to define a local variable scope.